This is a randomized, double-blind, placebo-controlled, multicenter Phase iii study designed

 available for biomarker analysis (to be collected as soon as possible before or after

-4. Prior to randomization, have histological confirmation that all CRC lesions were
+6. Prior to randomization, have histological confirmation that CRC lesions were

-adenocarcinoma.
-Subjects with CRC lesions of other histologic types, including mixed
+allowed).
+Subjects with CRC lesions of other histologic types, including mixed type

 metastatic CRC lesions.
 Subjects with positive margins will not be eligible for the study.